Role of Ombudsperson

 The central role of the Office of the University Ombudsperson (OUO) is to help ensure procedural fairness in university decision-making.

 A key principle guiding the role of the Ombudsperson is impartiality.
-The Ombudsperson and all staff working within the OUO are precluded from acting as advocates.
-The Office has no case management role.
-Rather, it facilitates fair processes within the university.
+The Ombudsperson and all staff working within the OUO are precluded from acting as advocates or personal representatives.
+Rather, the OUO facilitates fair processes within the university.

 The Office provides general advice to community members about their rights and responsibilities and provides guidance on the procedures to follow.
 The Office also proactively reviews policies, procedures and decision-making frameworks of the university and identifies opportunities for systemic improvement.